IgrikXD/Easy-SDR/Antenna Mini-Whip/SMD/Assembly guide.md

 To install the Mini-Whip antenna, you can choose a grounded metal or dielectric mast.

 **In the case of selecting a metal mast, it is necessary to place the antenna above the top of the mast, and the mast itself must have a good grounding (the cable shield is also grounded)**.
-Qualitative grounding is necessary for the correct operation of the antenna, since its principle is based on the principle of measuring the potential between the metal plate of the antenna itself and the ground (earthed mast), after which the transmitted signal is transmitted to the receiver.
+Qualitative grounding is necessary for the correct operation of the antenna since its principle is based on the principle of measuring the potential between the metal plate of the antenna itself and the ground (earthed mast), after which the transmitted signal is transmitted to the receiver.
 ![Metal mast installation](../../Resources/Antenna%20Mini-Whip/Metal-mast-installation.png)

 **In case of using a mast made of dielectric material, you also need to perform high-quality grounding of the shield of the coaxial cable used.** Since in this case the potential difference is measured between the antenna plate and the shield of the coaxial cable.